-The Annual Meeting of Stockholders of Tejon Ranch Co. (the "Company" or "Tejon" or referred to as "we", "us", "our" or words of similar import in this Proxy Statement) will be held at the Hyatt Regency Irvine, 17900 Jamboree Boulevard, Irvine, California on Tuesday, May 11, 2010, at 9:30 A.M., California time, for the following purposes:
+The Annual Meeting of Stockholders of Tejon Ranch Co. (the "Company" or "Tejon" or referred to as "we", "us", "our" or words of similar import in this Proxy Statement) will be held at the Hyatt Regency Irvine, 17900 Jamboree Boulevard, Irvine, California on Tuesday, May 10, 2011, at 9:30 A.M., California time, for the following purposes:

-- 1. To elect three directors. - 2.
-To ratify the appointment of Ernst & Young LLP as the Company's independent public accountants for fiscal year 2010. - 3.
+1. To elect the three directors named in this Proxy Statement.

+- 2. To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal year 2011. - 3.
+To hold an advisory vote on executive compensation. - 4.
+To hold an advisory vote on the frequency of the advisory vote on executive compensation. - 5.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

-The names of the nominees of the Board of Directors of the Company for election at the meeting are: Barbara Grimm-Marshall, George G.C.
-Parker, and Robert A. Stine.
+The names of the nominees of the Board of Directors of the Company for election at the meeting are: John L. Goolsby, Norman Metcalfe, and Kent G. Snyder.